codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 If you run this pipeline you will see

-1. The `RunMyUnitTests` will fail but the pipeline will continue
+1. the `RunMyUnitTests` will fail but the pipeline will continue,
-1. The `CollectingMyTestresults` step will always run even if tests fail
+1. the `CollectingMyTestresults` step will always run even if tests fail, and
-1. The `MarkMyPipelineStatus` step will mark the whole pipeline as failed.
+1. the `MarkMyPipelineStatus` step will mark the whole pipeline as failed.

 ## Running the test reporting step in parallel mode